DataDog/dd-agent/runbooks/sectigo-root-ca-rotation-2025/README.md

 ## Verification

-After running the script, verify your agent is reporting metrics:
+After running the script, verify your Agent is reporting metrics:

 1. Wait 2-3 minutes for data to appear
 2. Check your host in the Datadog Infrastructure List
 3. Verify the "Last Seen" timestamp is recent

-You can also manually check agent status:
+You can also manually check the Agent status:

 **Linux**: